Gayelabouimad/ProjetIntegrationDesApplications/README.md

 ## Docker and Co..

+### Definition

+**What is Docker?**

+- Enterprise-ready container platform
+- Provides security and governance
+- Automation by design
+- Support and certification

+Docker takes advantage of a concept called containerization.

+- It solves the problem of how to reliably move software between environments
+- Encapsulates the entire runtime environment
+- Includes the application and its dependencies, libraries and other binaries

 Docker and Virtual box cannot be installed on the same machine and work simultaniously because of Hyper-V.
 So in order to use docker we install **docker tool box** from [](https://github.com/docker/toolbox/releases) after installing it, click on **docker quickstart terminal**.
 When its done, we can now use docker